Andy4495/GitHub-Actions-and-act/README.md

 I have found two ways to work around this:

-  - Temporarily set `max-parallel` to `1` in the strategy definition:
+- Temporarily set `max-parallel` to `1` in the strategy definition, then remove the line before pushing to GitHub:

 ```yaml
     strategy: